 - ½ banana mashed

-- 1 flax egg (mix 1 tablespoon flaxseed meal plus 3 tablespoons water & let sit for 15mins)
+- 1 flax egg (mix 1 tablespoon flaxseed meal plus 3 tablespoons hot water & let sit for a couple mins)

 - 1 teaspoon cinnamon

-- If using chia or flax eggs prepare this first by soaking 1 tablespoon of ground chia or flax seeds with 3 tablespoons of hot water and allow to rest while you prepare the other ingredients
+- Prepare flax egg by mixing 1 tablespoon of flaxseed meal with 3 tablespoons of hot water and allow to rest while you prepare the other ingredients

 - Sift the dry ingredients into one bowl and mix the wet in another.
 I usually give my wet ingredients a blitz in my blender.

 - Combine the wet and dry ingredients.
-Don’t forget to add the chia egg if using
+Don’t forget to add the flax egg

 - Heat a lightly oiled griddle or frying pan over medium high heat.